JorgePe/matrix_6x6/README.md

 Q: Is it possible to use a Move Hub?

 A: Yes but with several limitations.
-I am just finishing a new class with just 2 ColorLightMatrix and a more compact font representation and also just a subset of the font with 10 digits.

-The Move Hub has not enough memory for more and even with just 10 digits you will have to be careful with the size of your variables.
+I am just finishing a new class with just 2 ColorLightMatrix and a more compact font representation and it barely supports 10 digits and 26 letters, leaving no memory for anything else, you will have to be VERY careful even with the size of your variables.

 Although I do like to use the Move Hub because it is unexpensive to find and already has 2 motors inside, I don't expect to use it with memory-intensive and/or math functions.